pabliqe/slugtenberg/README.md

 # Slugtenberg
-The fastest and simplest compiler to build static websites in minutes with basic automation and many parsers included.
+The fastest and simplest compiler to start building static websites with dynamic data in minutes.

 ## Why this?
-Slugtenberg was designed to build *clean and scalable* websites from scratch in the least possible time.
-Saves you time by not having to deal with servers, databases and infinite library packages; while keeping the benefits of using dynamic data and logic on static.
+Slugtenberg was designed to build *clean and quick* handy websites from scratch.
+Saves you time by not having to deal with servers, databases and infinite library packages.

-All of this thanks to the [database-free slug system](#database-free) based on [files and folders](#file--folder-basics) rendering system that use HTML semantics powered with LiquidJS (a handlebar `{}` language) to inject data from Markdown, JSON, YML, CSV and media files.
+All of this thanks to the [database-free slug system](#database-free) based on [files and folders](#file--folder-basics) rendering system.

 ## What it can do?
 * **Zero-configuration required**.
-Just Start Coding™️.
+Just start coding.
 * Maintain your site contents manipulating files and folders as data.
 * Use *conditionals* and *iterations* to create your pages dynamically based on input data.
 * Include *layouts* and *partials* to build your pages in reusable small pieces.